-The application is below and consists of short-form answers.
+The application is below and consists of short-form answers to questions (see p.
+7).
 When we read your application, we are trying to assess the following criteria:

 - Are you reasonably up-to-speed on the astronomy, math, and computers you will need for this program?
-We only work with you intensively for a year, and we don't always have time to "start at the beginning" on any of those three topics.
+We only work with you intensively for a year, and we don't always have time to "start at the beginning" on all of those three topics.
 You should be reasonably comfortable with the basics of all three of those topics, because it will feel like the deep end of the pool in any case. - Are you comfortable working in groups, remotely, even with people you have just met?
 Most of the work in this program is over email, wikis, and teleconferences.
 If you can't work remotely with your team, this program will be very hard for you, and for the rest of your team who is depending on you to pull your weight.
-You need to be able to read and reply to email regularly. - Is our investment in you going to be well-spent?
-Will you get out there and share what you have learned with your environment, whether that be any combination of the following: your peer educators, amateur astronomers, your community, and/or more students; locally, regionally, and/or nationally; in print, online, and/or in person.
+You need to be able to read and reply to email regularly. - Is our investment in you going to be well spent?
+We need you to get out there and share what you have learned with your environment, whether that be any combination of the following: your peer educators, amateur astronomers, your community, and/or more students; locally, regionally, and/or nationally; in print, online, and/or in person.
 (Especially if you are a non-classroom or non-traditional educator, this component is weighted more heavily.) - What skills are you already bringing to the table?
 Maybe you have experience with databases.
 Or you spent a lot of time looking at images, asteroid hunting.
-All of this is important to get into your short-form answers.
+Or, you have experience with astronomy in a wavelength not explicitly included in IRSA databases (such as radio or gamma-ray astronomy).
+All of this is important to get into your shortform answers.
 If you don't have an advanced degree in science, you're actually our primary audience.
 If you already have a lot of experience with astronomy research (e.g., you already have a MS or PhD in it), this is a strong disadvantage because we are trying to expose more people to the process, and you've already done it.
-If you have a PhD or MS in a different field, you are not at as much of a disadvantage.
+If you have a PhD or

+MS in a different field, you are not at as much of a disadvantage.
 In any case, please make all of this clear in your application.